backstage/backstage/docs/features/techdocs/creating-and-publishing.md

 description: Guidance on how to create and publish documentation
 ---

-This section will guide you through:
+This section will guide you through how to:

 - [Create a basic documentation setup](#create-a-basic-documentation-setup)
   - [Use any software template](#use-any-software-template)